 3 reasons why business email is becoming outdated

 Email is unnecessarily time-consuming

-Arriving at your workplace in the morning to find dozens of new emails since you last checked your inbox presents the day’s first challenge as you try to prioritise which are the most important, and which can probably be deemed junk.
+Arriving at your workplace in the morning, only to find dozens of new emails since you last checked your inbox, presents the day’s first challenge as you try to prioritise which are the most important, and which can probably be deemed junk.
 Then, you must decide which need a reply most urgently.
 Then, you spend time drafting suitable replies.
 By the end of this process, you could have wasted precious time dealing with emails that weren’t important, leaving you feeling jaded before you start the rest of your tasks.

-It’s easy to lose information in emails
+It’s easy to lose internal communications in emails

 In some cases, you might not even be able to find the original email, meaning you have to contact your colleague and ask if it can be re-sent.
 All of this is wasting time by having to do the same thing twice.

-Email is not secure
+Email is not secure for business internal communications

 Another problem is that email isn’t particularly secure.
 This is why you can’t take any risks, such as emailing clients’ sensitive information, like bank account details or passwords.
 Even if you’ve never suffered a problem in the past, there’s always a chance something will go wrong.